abhishek-kumar-code/Redfish_Public/Specification.md

 #### Programmatic access to Schema files

 Programs may access the Schema Repository using the redfish.dmtf.org/schemas/v1 durable URL, as this folder will contain each released version of each schema.
-Programs incorporating schema usage should implement a local schema cache to reduce latecy, program requirements for Internet access and undue traffic burden on the DMTF website.
+Programs incorporating schema usage should implement a local schema cache to reduce latency, program requirements for Internet access and undue traffic burden on the DMTF website.